-A student who withdraws during a semester while on Scholastic Probation will be continued in that status for the succeeding long-session semester unless he attends an intervening summer session and makes a two-point average while registered for nine or more semester hours.
+A student who withdraws during a semester while on Scholastic Probation will be continued in that status for the next long-session semester or summer session of attendance.

 Scholastic probation shall mean that a student may not:

 - 1. Register for more than sixteen hours except by written permission of his Dean. - 2.
 Represent the college in any intercollegiate contest, hold any collegiate office or elective collegiate position, or officially represent the college in extracurricular student activities taking place off campus. - 3.
 Be absent from classes, except under extenuating circumstance, without being dropped from the rolls of the college by the Registrar at the request of his Dean.